zubata88/mdgru/docs/how_to_use.rst

 code.

-As the RUN\_mdgru.py file contains a overly large number of parameters, a sample train+test, individual train, and individual test run are detailed in the following:
+As the RUN\_mdgru.py file contains a overly large number of parameters, a sample train & test, individual train, and individual test run are detailed in the following:

 **First, the data have to be prepared and have to have a certain format.**